mbucc/markbucciarelli.com/doc/markdowntotufte.md

                          >
                          > <footer>citation goes here</footer>

-    figures          HTML + awk.
+    figures          awk.
                      Use awk to wrap img in <figure> tag.
-                     If specified already in markdown, leave it be.
+                     For a `class=fullwidth` Tufte CSS image, use the processing instruction `<?fullwidth?>` in
-                     Use class=fullwidth for wide images.
+		     the markdown before the image.

     code             no change needed.
                      cmark wraps code in <pre><code>,